 A few tobacco cards were produced after the 1930s but they were few and far between.
 Tobacco issues mostly ended in that decade as baseball cards really started being produced more by gum and candy companies.

-That led to the creation of Goudey and Play Ball cards in the gum-card era.
+That led to the creation of Goudey, National Chicle, and Play Ball cards (among others, of course) in the gum-card era.
 But for about 50 years, tobacco and American sports sort of went hand in hand.